48 people are viewing this item

 71 people have bought this item

 Hurry up!
 Sales Ends In

 L-Tyrosine is an amino acid which can be metabolized in the body to synthesize essential neurotransmitters (1).

 - May enhance cognition (ref)*

-- May improve focus and performance (ref)*
+- May improve cognitive performance and flexibility (ref)*

 - Promotes a healthy response to acute stress (ref)*

 L-Tyrosine Mode of Action

 L-Tyrosine is an amino acid involved in producing neurotransmitters such as dopamine and adrenaline.
 Being a catecholamine precursor, L-Tyrosine can be metabolized in three ways: it can be incorporated into peptides and proteins in the tissues, deaminated to form p-hydroxy phenylpyruvic acid, or hydrolyzed into L-dopa.
 L-Tyrosine is the rate-limiting step in the synthesis of other cathecholamines like norepinephrine and epinephrine (1).

 L-Tyrosine can help stress response mechanisms during acute and uncontrollable stress.
 Unlike adaptogens which help alleviate symptoms of chronic stress, L-Tyrosine's benefits regarding stress can be seen during acute and sudden stress.
 L-Tyrosine directly increases norepinephrine in the hippocampus and prevents stress-induced reactions in animal research (1).